maddsua/ssg-assets/README.md

 - Vue
 - React/Preact
 - Astro
+- Svelte
 - HTML (renders directly to HTML text, intended for server use)
+- DOM (JS-native functions, creates HTMLElements that can be inserted into actual DOM)

 Don't try to import package's root directly, instead import the subpath for the framework you're using.